 - Conditions in your local housing market: Homes sell faster in a seller’s market, when there is low inventory and high demand.

-- The condition of your home: Homes in great condition may sell faster than homes that need more work.
+- The condition of your home: Homes in great condition may sell faster than homes that need work.

 - How the buyer is financing: If a buyer needs to take out a mortgage, this may slow down the process.
-Financing deals usually take an average of 42 days to close, whereas cash deals take only one to two weeks.

 The longer your home is on the market, the more money you lose.
 You’ll still have to pay your mortgage, taxes, and utilities until the buyer officially closes.

+To avoid this, there are some things you can do to help sell your home faster.
+Make impactful repairs, like adding new carpet or painting the interior.
 You can also set a competitive price with the help of a top real estate agent.

 3. What should the list price of my home be?

-To perform a CMA, your agent will find similar homes in your neighborhood that have the same square footage, number of bedrooms, and number of bathrooms.
+The first step in deciding your home’s list price is to get a comparative market analysis (CMA) from a real estate agent.
+To perform a CMA, your agent will find similar homes in your neighborhood that have similar square footage, number of bedrooms, and number of bathrooms.

 They’ll see what these homes recently sold for or are listed for, and use this as a starting point for your own list price.
+A CMA is completely free and one of the first services your realtor will provide for you.

 4. Why is my home’s assessed value different from the market value?

 Your home's assessed value and market value are each determined by different factors.
+Buyers and sellers affect the market value of a home, while county assessors calculate the assessed value for property tax purposes.

+Your home’s market value may be higher than its assessed value.
 That’s because buyers are willing to pay more than the home is technically worth because of low inventory.
+Assessed value is only for calculating your property taxes, so it is less influenced by swings in the market.

 5. Are real estate commissions negotiable?